-• If you pass your mucous plug before 36 weeks, please call the office.
-It is not uncommon to pass the mucous plug after 36 weeks.
+• It is not uncommon to pass the mucous plug after 36 weeks.
 It might be several weeks before you start labor, and there is no need to call the office.
 You may lose pieces of this at a time, or it may pass all at once.